 wet or dirty clothing, for example contaminated with oil or paint (in residual waste)

 Textiles that are still in good condition are reused.
-Thrift stores and secondhand shops welcome clothing, shoes, and accessories that are still in good condition.
-If the textiles are no longer wearable or usable, the materials are recycled.
-These are used to make items like cleaning rags and insulation.
+Thrift stores or second-hand shops are happy to receive clothing, shoes, and accessories that are still in good condition.
+If the textiles can no longer be worn or used, the materials are recycled.
+For example, cleaning cloths and insulation material are made from them.

 Recycled fibers are increasingly being incorporated into new fabrics.
 Thanks to textile recycling, discarded textiles get a second life and don't become waste.
 Recycling is possible if discarded textiles are collected separately from residual waste: clean and dry.
 One bag of organic waste or residual waste in a textile container can make an entire container unsuitable for recycling.
 Please help us by only returning clean and properly packaged textiles.